ecnu-sa-labs/ecnu-sa-labs/lab_manual/lab8.md

      - Just return current state as the second position of `StatePair`
    - **Both `trueBranch` and `falseBranch` are considered true**
      - Clone the current state (_may helpful to read the API provided by `ExecutionState` in `src/ExecutionState.cpp`_)
-     - Add the new cloned state to the state pool (_pushing back to the global variable `addedStates` is fine; do not directly manipulate the state pool `states`.
-See `src/Executor:update` for the reason._)
+     - Add the new cloned state to the state pool (_pushing back to the global variable `addedStates` is fine; do not directly manipulate the state pool `states`._)
-     - Add current condition to current state (state passing true branch), and the negated condition to cloned state (state passing false branch), (_read the friendly code in `include/Expr.h` for how to create a `NotExpr` expression_)
+     - Add current condition to current state (state passing true branch), and the negated condition to cloned state (state passing false branch)
      - Return the two states within a `StatePair`

 **Tip 3: "Too long didn't read; I just want to lie flat."**